open-mpi/ompi/docs/launching-apps/unusual.rst

 through ``compute4``).

-Other methods are available, but they involve sophisticated X forwarding through ``mpirun`` and are generally more complicated than desirable.
+Other methods are available, but they involve sophisticated X forwarding through :ref:`mpirun(1) <man1-mpirun>` and are generally more complicated than desirable.

 Running curses-based applications
 ---------------------------------